matrix-io/matrix-hal-swig/README.md

 This repository is meant for those who want to have MATRIX HAL functionality for a [SWIG supported language](http://www.swig.org/compat.html).

-Below are the projects using this wrapper:
+Below are the projects currently using this wrapper:

 - Ruby: [matrix-lite-rb](https://github.com/matrix-io/matrix-lite-rb)